Taijul Islam: 2014 to 2020

-After Taijul's performances during the 2013–14 domestic season, he was named in Bangladesh A's 15-man squad for its tour of the West Indies in May 2014.
+After Taijul Islam's performances during the 2013–14 domestic season, he was named in Bangladesh A's 15-man squad for its tour of the West Indies in May 2014.
 Bangladesh's senior team also toured later in the year, in August and September 2014.
-Taijul was a late addition to Bangladesh's squad for the two-Test series, replacing another left-arm spinner, Abdur Razzak.
+Taijul Islam was a late addition to Bangladesh's squad for the two-Test series, replacing another left-arm spinner, Abdur Razzak.
 On debut at Kingstown's Arnos Vale Ground (on Saint Vincent), he took 5/135 in the West Indies' first innings of 484/7 declared, bowling the majority of overs in tandem with Shuvagata Hom, an off-spinner also making his Test debut.
-Taijul thus became the sixth Bangladeshi bowler to take a five-wicket haul on his Test debut.
+Taijul Islam thus became the sixth Bangladeshi bowler to take a five-wicket haul on his Test debut.

-Taijul was subsequently selected for Bangladesh's home series against Zimbabwe, in October and November 2014.
+Taijul Islam was subsequently selected for Bangladesh's home series against Zimbabwe, in October and November 2014.
 In the first Test of the three-Test series, he took 8/39 (his career best till now) from 16.5 overs in Zimbabwe's second innings, helping to bowl the side out for 114 runs.
-Taijul became the first Bangladeshi to take eight wickets in a Test innings, breaking Shakib Al Hasan's previous record (7/36 against New Zealand in 2008).
+Taijul Islam became the first Bangladeshi to take eight wickets in a Test innings, breaking Shakib Al Hasan's previous record (7/36 against New Zealand in 2008).
 Only two left-arm bowlers have recorded better figures in a Test innings – Sri Lanka's Rangana Herath (9/127) and England's Johnny Briggs (8/11).
-Later in the match, Taijul featured in an unbroken 19-run partnership for the eighth wicket, hitting the winning runs as Bangladesh won by three wickets.
+Later in the match, Taijul Islam featured in an unbroken 19-run partnership for the eighth wicket, hitting the winning runs as Bangladesh won by three wickets.
 He was subsequently named man of the match.